ks2labs/test_dl_parttime/README.md

 # Welcome to k2slabs Test Challenge!

 In the `data/` you will see compressed numpy zip files, this is observed data from particle interaction simulations.
+Check file [`my_submission.py`](./my_submission.py) before starting.
 You aim is to:
-1. Train neural networks for the three datasets and submit `test_y`.
-In each case from the training set you can create a validation split of 10%.
+1. Train three neural networks for the three datasets and submit `test_y.npz` for each dataset.
+In each case, create a validation split of 10% from the training set.
 2. Write a trainer script / notebook for us to check your code.
 In case of script it should be callable from CLI like `$python train.py <something>.npz`

+You get hired if a single network can perform well on all three datasets.

 ### Evaluation